TheGrandmother/stm8forge/README.md

 The execution of the test will continue even if an `assert_eq` fails but other forms of asserts will cause the test to fail instantly.

+There is currently a bug in the buildpipeline so if a test tests a fucntion that is not referenced by any other file build will fail.

 ### Project config
 you will need to have your project configured in a `forge_conf.toml` file with the following contents and defaults: